bigskysoftware/_hyperscript/www/features/socket.md

 ### RPC

 Hyperscript provides a simple RPC mechanism layered on top of websockets.
-Given the socket definiton above, you can make the following call in hyperscript:
+Given the socket definition above, you can make the following call in hyperscript:

 ```html